Adoption info and fees

 Can I be alerted when a particular pet goes up for adoption?

-Because we are constantly managing an ever-changing population at the shelter, we are unfortunately unable to provide an alert service.
 However, our website is continuously updated throughout the day as pets become available for adoption or as they find homes.
-While it’s not 100% accurate due to uploading time schedules, it’s your best place to check each day to see who’s available and ready to find a new home!
+This is your best place to check each day to see who’s available and ready to find a new home here!

-Can I get an appointment?
+Can I get an adoption appointment?

 Can I ″reserve″ a pet for adoption?